Planting Fruit Trees

 If you’re looking to upgrade your yard and gardening skills, then you may be considering adding fruit trees to your landscape.
 Adding fruit trees to your property not only welcomes more plant and color variety, but also gives you access to yummy fruits to eat at your leisure!

 Due to the fact that all fruiting trees go dormant in the Winter, Spring is the best time to add fruit trees to your yard.
-Specifically, early Spring is the perfect time for planting these trees because it is before the buds break from the branches, the ground is the right amount of damp, and the weather will not cause stress on the plant and its roots.
+Specifically, early Spring is the perfect time for planting these trees.
+This is because it is before the buds break from the branches, the ground is the right amount of damp, and the weather will not cause stress on the plant and its roots.

 What’s wonderful about having fruit trees is that they can be trained to fit the space you have available, but you’ll have to give them extra care in the first year they are planted to ensure you’ll have fruits growing year after year.
 Keep reading to find out how to pick and properly plant and care for your backyard fruit tree!